glbio-mlmb/MLMB_materials/README.md

-# Materials for Machine Learning on Microbiome Data: Theory and Practice workshop
+# Materials for 'Machine Learning on Microbiome Data: Theory and Practice' workshop